Dedicated home insurance for a listed building

-CoverBuilder works with a panel of specialist UK home insurance companies to tailor our policy to your specific property and personal needs.
-We offer excellent cover for Listed Buildings as standard.
+CoverBuilder works with a panel of specialist UK home insurance companies to tailor a policy to your specific listed property and personal needs.

 - Fully online quote cover for listed building insurance

 - Contents cover up to £150,000

 - Personal possessions up to £40,000

 - Trace & access cover up to £5000

 - Average call centre answer time under 1 minute

 3 points to consider when buying a listed building

 Listed Buildings (often also referred to as Heritage Homes) are properties in the UK that are considered to have significant historical relevance and have been added to a preservation list to ensure they are still around for future generations to enjoy.

 1) It may be difficult to make property alterations